khalid-hussain/shaheen/chap9.md

-Feeling the sensitivity of the situation, Abu Abdullahsent five thousand troops to crush the Frontier Falcon but after a week helearned that two thousand out of them had joined Badr Bin Mughira while therest, after being defeated, burned a few settlements of the farmers and were ontheir way back.
+Feeling the sensitivity of the situation, Abu Abdullahsent five thousand troops to crush the Frontier Falcon but after a week helearned that two thousand out of them had joined Badr bin Mughira while therest, after being defeated, burned a few settlements of the farmers and were ontheir way back.